Eworm/template/README.md

 **Fonts** Use this dir for webfonts.

-**Images** The images-src dir is used for original files. `gulp sprite` generates an svg symbol sprite from svg's located in the sprite dir.
+**Images** The images-src dir is used for original files. `npm run build:sprite` generates an svg symbol sprite from svg's located in the sprite dir.

-**Javascript** The js-src dir is used for your own javascript files. `gulp javascript` combines & minifies these files (and optional npm files) and puts the resulting file in the js dir.
+**Javascript** The js-src dir is used for your own javascript files. `npm run build:js` combines & minifies these files (and optional npm files) and puts the resulting file in the js dir.

-**SASS** All sass files are conveniently located in the sass dir.
-Use `gulp css` to combine them.
+**SASS** All sass files are located in the sass dir.
+Use `npm run build:css` to combine them.
 The structure of the subdirs is based on <https://smacss.com/>.
-There's a gulp task `gulp lint` which you can use to check your scss against the hidden yml file.

 ## Timber